TheWizardsOfOrd/assign-protocol/README.md

 ## API

-This is the reference API implementation by https://github.com/TheWizardsOfOrd/ord/pull/3.
+This is the reference API implementation as an ord node PR https://github.com/TheWizardsOfOrd/ord/pull/3.

 ### Retrieve Delegations